New Patients (410) 514-6553

 How can I best prevent gum disease from developing?

-The best way to prevent gum disease from developing past the early stages of gingivitis is to schedule regular oral health and wellness visits with our dental professionals.
-We recommend scheduling these appointments once every six months.
+The best way to prevent gum disease from developing past the early stages of gingivitis is to schedule regular oral health and wellness visits with our periodontist.
+We may recommend that you schedule these appointments every six months or more often based on your gum health.

-During these appointments, one of our highly skilled hygienists will professionally clean your dentition of all plaque and tartar buildup.
-This buildup will eventually cause gum disease because it is contains bacteria that eat away at your soft tissues.
-Beyond that, remember to brush and floss regularly–at least twice a day.
+During these appointments, one of our highly skilled hygienists will professionally clean your teeth and gums of all plaque and tartar buildup.
+This buildup will eventually lead to gum disease because it harbors bacteria that eat away at your soft tissues.
+Beyond that, remember to brush twice a day and floss at least once a day.

 Can periodontal disease cause tooth loss?